evanconway/pixelmove/README.md

 A GameMaker package to quickly setup pixel perfect movement in low resolution environments.

 ### The Problem
-When moving elements around in very low rest environments, there is a frustrating stair step effect that happens when moving non-integer values at certain diagonals.
+When moving elements around in very low resolution environments, there is a frustrating stairstep effect that happens when moving at non-integer values on certain diagonals.

 ![Stairstep Example](https://github.com/AceOfHeart5/pixelmove/blob/main/example%20gifs/pixelmove_stairsteps.gif)

-By default GameMaker floors non-integer x and y values when drawing them, as seen in the above gif.
+By default, GameMaker floors non-integer x and y values when drawing them, as seen in the above gif.
 Unfortunately no matter how a position is rounded there will be inconsistent stairstep style changes on a diagonal:

 | Rounding       | Position   |  Result   |
 | ----------- | ----------- | -----------|